ome/omero-documentation/omero/developers/Java.rst

 -  **Retrieve Annotations.**

-Load the MapAnnotations (Key Value pairs) for a the logged in user
+Load the MapAnnotations (Key-Value pairs) for the logged-in user.

 ::